Domain

 ### Service Accounts

-In the **Service Accounts** tab, you can view the service accounts that have access to your domain.
-Service accounts are special accounts used by applications or services to interact with your domain without requiring a user to log in.
+The **Service accounts** tab displays special accounts used by applications or services to interact with the domain without requiring a user to log in.

-* **Create an allow-list for IP addresses/CIDR to allow access**: The IP addresses/CIDR block ranges you enter will be allowed access to the domain.
+* **Create an allow-list for IP addresses/CIDR to allow access** — Only the specified addresses will be allowed.

-* **Create a block-list of IP addresses/CIDR to block access**: The IP addresses/CIDR ranges you enter will be blocked from accessing the domain.
+* **Create a block-list of IP addresses/CIDR to block access** — The specified addresses will be blocked.

 ## Authentication

-To enable logging into the platform using your organization's identity provider (IdP), a SAML configuration may be provided in the Authentication Configuration for the Illumina domain.
+To enable logging into the platform using your organization's identity provider (IdP), configure SAML in the Authentication section.

 To configure SSO, follow these steps: